-Over the last two decades, the tides in long-term care have been gradually shifting away from the traditional medical model towards a more social model of care, with the introduction of philosophies like the Eden Alternative, Green House Project, and the Butterfly Program.
+Over the last two decades, the tides in long-term care have been gradually shifting away from the traditional medical model towards a more social model of care, with the introduction of philosophies like the Eden Alternative, Green House Project, and the Butterfly Model.
 Despite many improvements, change is slow.
 Studies show that at least one out of two residents in long-term care homes experience loneliness.
 Loneliness has been linked to several negative health outcomes – among them depression, dementia, increased hospitalizations, impaired mental health and increased mortality.
 In fact, loneliness may be as damaging as smoking 15 cigarettes per day.

 Although those living in long-term care are surrounded by people, they often report feeling alone.
 Often when someone moves into a long-term care home, it is following a crisis situation or major change in health, leading to an overwhelming sense of loss: loss of independence, loss of neighbours, loss of their home, sometimes also a loss of spouse.
-These losses can result in a profound sense of disconnection.
+These losses can result in a profound sense of disconnection and social isolation.
 The Power of Peer Support project team has spent the past year aiming to reduce the impacts of these realities by supporting and researching meaningful peer support programs.

 There is a growing body of research that documents the effectiveness of peer support in alleviating loneliness and depression.
 Peer support enables individuals to learn new ways of coping through identification with others in a similar position.
 Despite the known benefits of peer support groups for individuals with chronic illnesses, these programs have historically rarely been used in long-term care homes.
 The Java Group Programs developed a unique model to change this fact.
 Founded by Kristine Theurer, PhD, Java Group Programs are the first standardized peer support interventions designed to address the critical rates of depression and loneliness in senior living.